phalcon-orphanage/docs/es/reference/models.rst

     // Save the album + its songs
     $album->save();

-Saving the album and the artist at the same time uses a transaction so if anything goes wrong with saving the related records, the parent will not be saved either.
-Messages are passed back to the user for information regarding any errors
+Saving the album and the artist at the same time implicitly makes use of a transaction so if anything goes wrong with saving the related records, the parent will not be saved either.
+Messages are passed back to the user for information regarding any errors.

+Note: Adding related entities by overloading the following methods is not possible:

+ - Phalcon\\Mvc\\Model::beforeSave()
+ - Phalcon\\Mvc\\Model::beforeCreate()
+ - Phalcon\\Mvc\\Model::beforeUpdate()

+You need to overload Phalcon\Mvc\Model::save() for this to work from within a model.

 Validation Messages
 ^^^^^^^^^^^^^^^^^^^